 Besides the PlayStation VR unit itself and the PlayStation Camera, all you'll need is a PS4 (either the Slim version, the three-year-old original or the ultra-powerful PS4 Pro will do), a PS4 DualShock 4 controller and a 6-foot-by-10-foot play space that's well lit, but not too bright.

-Setting up the PlayStation VR unit can be done in a matter of minutes and the provided instructions offer a clear visual guide to get you up and running.
+Setting up PlayStation VR can be done in minutes and the provided instructions offer a clear visual guide to get you up and running.

 Like other virtual reality headsets on the market, PlayStation VR has the arduous task of completely immersing you in a video game by producing two images simultaneously and then sending them to a headset a few feet away.
 But unlike competing devices (which require expensive graphics cards to get the job done), PS VR can do it using only the PlayStation 4's built-in GPU.

 It achieves this by using the PlayStation Camera to track nine different points of light on the headset, plus the lights on either the Move controllers or on the DualShock 4, depending on which game you're playing.
 It's surprisingly accurate given the fact that it's only using a single camera to track what's happening... but it's not foolproof by any stretch of the imagination.

 We'll cover performance in detail in a minute, but be prepared for the camera to lose track of the controllers.
 A lot.
 Because Sony only uses one camera instead of two, it's harder for PlayStation VR to track you if you get up and walk around than it is for a system like the HTC Vive, which can offer true room-scale VR.

 If you decide to get up and wander around, the PSVR can follow you to an extent, but don't expect to take more than a few steps in any direction without a warning from the system that you're straying too far away.